spacemeshos/testnet-guide/main.md

 Just follow the instructions in this guide.
 Let's [get started](guide/install.md)!

 ## What do I need to join the Testnet?
-To run a full p2p node, mine and to get coin awards you need `an always-on desktop computer` running Windows 10, OS X or a supported Linux distribution with at least 150 GB of free disk space (required free space is tentative and subject to change) on one of your hard drives.
+To run a full p2p node, mine and to get rewards you need `an always-on desktop computer` running Windows 10, OS X or a supported Linux distribution with at least 150 GB of free disk space (required free space is tentative and subject to change) on one of your hard drives.
 For more information browse the [full system requirements](requirements.md).

 ## Testnet Community Resources
 Got stuck?
 Need additional info?
 Got some cool ideas for the project?
 - Get answers and ask questions in our [Testnet Community Channel](https://discord.gg/Mf8T4Db) on Discord.
-- Get some Testnet Spacemesh Coins via our [Testnet Tap](https://discord.gg/Mf8T4Db) on Discord.
 - Get answers and ask questions in our [Testnet community forum](https://discord.gg/ASpy52C).
 - Follow [Spacemesh on Twitter](https://twitter.com/teamspacemesh).
 - Learn more about Spacemesh on [https://Spacemesh.io](https://spacemesh.io).